andyhsu10/portto-take-home-assignment/README.md

        ]
      }
      ```

    - [GET] /blocks/:id (with all transactions hashs)
-     Description: Returns the block from the DB if it exist
-     Example response:

      ```
+     // Returns the block from the DB if it exist

      {
        "block_num": 1,
        "block_hash": "",